aspitz1/nyt-top-stories/README.md

 * Add testing for modal
 * Further style modal
 * Have tab cursor move back up to first element when section is changed
+* Add lazy loading of articles for better performance